Why Exempt Reporting Advisers (ERAs) Compliance Matters for Emerging Managers

 5. Stay up-to-date on state requirements

-State-level compliance obligations vary widely and may include additional filings or registration requirements.
-Regularly review these requirements to ensure compliance.
+State-level obligations vary and may include additional filings or registrations.
+Regular review of state requirements is essential to avoid unintended noncompliance.

-Develop and maintain policies that protect sensitive investor and financial information.
-Regularly review and update cybersecurity measures to address evolving risks and threats.
+Protect sensitive investor and financial information through documented cybersecurity policies.
+Regularly review and update controls to address evolving risks.

 Clearly and comprehensively disclose any potential conflicts of interest.
-Implement, maintain, and periodically review policies to address areas such as fee arrangements and co-investments to avoid regulatory or reputational issues.
+Implement, maintain, and pIdentify, disclose, and manage potential conflicts of interest through clear policies covering areas such as fee arrangements and co-investments.

 Common ERA Compliance Pitfalls to Avoid